Bhadrak all geared up to celebrate Kali Puja - OrissaPOST

 Since thousands of puja revelers are expected here, their security is the top priority for the puja committees as well as the district administration.

-SP Rajesh Pandit informed that the police are is going to install CCTV cameras at sensitive points.
+SP Rajesh Pandit said the police are is going to install CCTV cameras at sensitive points.
 Adequate steps are also being taken to ensure fire safety.
 Similar steps are also being taken by the various committees conducting Kali Puja.

 According to Bhadrak Kali Puja Mahasangha, ‘Kalas Sabhayatra’ will be held October 27.
 Puja will start from Diwali and will continue for 10 days.
 Immersions will take place November 6 as per the permission given by the district administration.